 Dr Jill Dye completed her thesis on ‘Books and their Borrowers at the Library of Innerpeffray c.
 1680-1855’ in 2018, and it can be read here.

 In 2020, Isla Macfarlane began her research into both the Borrowers’ Register and Visitors’ Book for her thesis, currently titled ‘Books, Borrowers and Visitors at the Library of Innerpeffray, 1855-1897’.
-Elements of her research into visitors to the library form part of this year’s exhibition.
+Elements of her research into visitors also feature as a series of ‘Visitor Vignettes’ in our blog.

 Is your family here?